Who should undergo regular screening for prostate cancer?

 - Difficulty initiating or stopping a urine stream

 Go to the nearest hospital emergency department right away if you have any of the following symptoms:

-Urinary tract infection - Burning pain on urination, urgency, frequent urination, especially with fever
+- Urinary tract infection - Burning pain on urination, urgency, frequent urination, especially with fever

-Bladder obstruction - Not urinating or urinating very little despite drinking enough fluid; producing little urine despite straining; pain due to a full bladder
+- Bladder obstruction - Not urinating or urinating very little despite drinking enough fluid; producing little urine despite straining; pain due to a full bladder

-Acute kidney failure - Not urinating or urinating little, with little discomfort, despite drinking enough fluid
+- Acute kidney failure - Not urinating or urinating little, with little discomfort, despite drinking enough fluid

+These symptoms are often preceded by pain in the hip (usually on one side) or in the back, lasting a few days or weeks.
 Such symptoms require immediate evaluation in the nearest hospital emergency department.
 Failure to be treated immediately can result in permanent spinal cord damage.